artileda/go-api-uwu/README.md

 ## Go-API-UwU

-An example of Go web api with Redis and Postgresql.
+An example of Go web api with GRPC, Redis and Postgresql.

 ## How to run this